 The car will not start - If the fuel pump fails completely, the vehicle will refuse to start.
 The engine will still crank when the key is turned, but it will be unable to start due to the lack of fuel.
 A no-start situation can also be caused by a variety of other issues, so having the vehicle properly diagnosed is highly recommended.

 If you are experiencing one or more of these symptoms with your vehicle and are in the 19605 area or nearby, you can bring your car to Dubble's German Motors Inc in US, County County to get it fixed up or to get a fuel pump replacement.

 We at Dubble's German Motors Inc in Reading are experts in all things auto repair.
-We've been fixing cars since 1998 and our service advisor team have decades of combined experience.
-We can examine your vehicle bumper to bumper and provide a multitude of services, like Auto Repair, body damage repair, and tune-ups, and auto Tire and Alignment Service.
+We've been fixing cars since 1992 and our service advisor team has decades of combined experience.
+We can examine your vehicle bumper to bumper and provide a multitude of services, like auto repair and auto tire and alignment services.
 Here's why we should be your local auto repair shop:

-To schedule an appointment with Dubble's German Motors Inc in Reading, give us a call at 610-375-8330 or schedule an appointment online.
+To schedule an appointment with Dubble's German Motors Inc in Reading, give us a call at 610-375-8330 or schedule an appointment online at https://dubbles.com/.
 Dubble's German Motors Inc: Quality you Can Trust, at a Fair Price!.